diatomsRcool/butterfly/README.md

 # butterfly
 butterfly names alignment

 THIS ALIGNMENT IS COMPLETE, BUT NOT TESTED.
+TESTING IN PROGRESS.
 USE WITH CAUTION.

 This is an alignment of Lepidopteran names in four classifications and ten list of names used by monitoring projects.
 Classifications